parkgrove-counselling/hugo/content/_index.md

 # Practice Description

-I offer most of my sessions online at present but understand that online therapy is not for everyone.
-There are also some issues that are more appropriately addressed in face-to-face sessions.
-I have availability for face-to-face sessions on Tuesday afternoons/early evenings at The Wellbeing Rooms, 5A Kirk Road, Bearsden, G61 3RG.
-Please contact me, by email or phone, to discuss availability for both online and face-to-face sessions.

-You can find further details about the Wellbeing Rooms, Bearsden on their website: [The Wellbeing Rooms (Scotland) LLP](https://www.thewellbeingrooms.org.uk/).
+I offer online and face to face sessions.
+I use Zoom for online sessions.
+Face to face sessions take place at my practice at 1 Hillfoot Court, Bearsden, G61 2QR.

+There is ample on street parking near the practice.
+It can also be easily reached by train and bus.

+Please contact me to discuss availability.
+I can be contacted by [email or telephone](https://www.parkgrovecounselling.co.uk/#contact).
+If I am not available, please leave a short message and I will get back to you as soon as possible.

 # Fees & Privacy
 Face-to-face session - £60 (50 mins).